leanprover/lean4/doc/contributions.md

 PR Submission:
 ---

 **Descriptive Title and Summary**: The PR title should briefly explain the purpose of the PR.
 The summary should give more detailed information on what changes are made and why.
-Links to Zulip threads are not acceptable.
+Links to Zulip threads are not acceptable as a summary.
 You are responsible for summarizing the discussion, and getting support for it.

 **Link to Relevant Issues**: Reference any issues that your PR addresses to provide context.